 The Department of Sociology and the College of Law offer the combined Juris Doctor/Doctor of Philosophy.
 The program is highly individualized, allowing students to explore varied aspects of the relationship between law and society.
 Combined degree program Ph.D./J.D. students may count up to 12 s.h. of graduate credit toward both degrees, with approval from the Department of Sociology and the College of Law.

 Separate application to each degree program is required.
 Applicants must be admitted to both programs before they may be admitted to the combined degree program.
 For information about the J.D., see the Juris Doctor (College of Law) section of the Catalog.

 Admission to graduate study in sociology usually requires an undergraduate g.p.a. of at least 3.25 and a score of 300 or higher (total for quantitative and verbal) on the Graduate Record Examination (GRE) General Test.
 Students whose first language is not English should submit scores on the Test of English as a Foreign Language (TOEFL).

 Applicants also must complete the Graduate College application form, the supplemental sociology department application, and use the department's personal reference forms to obtain three letters of recommendation.

 All application materials for fall admission must be received by January 1.
-The deadline for applying for departmental financial support is January 1.
 Evaluation of applications begins in early January.